WLYN: History

 In 1948, WLYN's president A.M.
-Morgan also put an FM station on the air; WLYN-FM used the 101.7 frequency (Broadcasting Yearbook, 161).
+Morgan also put an FM station on the air; WLYN-FM used the 101.7 frequency.
 For many years, it simulcast WLYN during the day and had its own programming after the AM signed off at sunset.
 In the early 1970s, responding to an influx of Spanish-speaking immigrants, both WLYN and WLYN-FM began offering an hour of programming in Spanish each Sunday.

 By the mid-1970s, WLYN-FM had begun broadcasting Greek and Italian ethnic programming in the midday and late evening hours, with drive times still simulcast with the AM.
 In 1981, WLYN-FM began broadcasting a nighttime block of "new wave" rock music which eventually became a 24/7 modern rock format in 1982 when the midday ethnic programs were moved to the AM side.
 In February 1983, WLYN-FM was sold to Stephen Mindich, owner of the Boston Phoenix, and in early April it was on the air under new call letters—WFNX; the new station retained for the most part the modern-rock format that had been launched by the previous owners, and subsequently expanded upon it.
 (101.7 is now WBWL.)

 Since the early 1980s, WLYN has continued to broadcast ethnic programming, and now broadcasts 24 hours a day, with reduced nighttime power.
+WLYN broadcast in AM Stereo until the end of 2006.

+December 2024, they dropped all ethnic programming and switched to automated Oldies/Classic Hits.